Liliannatt/Liliannatt/README.md

 ## Hi there 👋 I'm Tingting!

 🎓 **Master’s Student in Computer Science and Engineering, Specializing in Interaction Media Technology** @ KTH Royal Institute of Technology

-💡 **Currently:** Interning as a Computer Vision & Machine Learning engineer in Manomontion 📍 **Seeking:** Any opportunities in AI & Social Robotics
+💡 **Currently:** Interning as a Computer Vision & Machine Learning engineer in Manomontion

+📍 **Seeking:** Any opportunities in AI & Social Robotics

 ## 🚀 About Me

-🚀 I’m passionate about developing innovative, multimodal interactive, and useful robotic solutions to help people live happier and healthier lives.
+🚀 I’m passionate about developing innovative and multimodal interactive robotic solutions to help people live happier and healthier lives.

 💡 I have hands-on experience in **deep learning, machine learning, and robotics**, applying **computer vision and NLP** techniques to enhance human-robot collaboration.